 This is my most versatile Tart Pastry and a great basic recipe to use in many different ways.

-This tomato galette is like a more simple version of my Cheese and Tomato Quiche.
+This basil, tomato and feta galette is like a more simple version of my Cheese and Tomato Quiche.
 The same delicious flavours and taste, but easier and quicker!

 Out of all the Tarts, Quiches and Pies you can make, this Tomato Galette is probably the easiest of all.
 Like I explained above, you do not need a tart pan to shape the galette, which makes it accessible to anyone that has a rolling pin.